banner

 Where is our Refuge?

 As the seasons change, showers may spring up, and then dangerous storms.
 Tornadoes, gale-force winds, and heavy rains with lightning sometimes follow as cold and warm weather fronts clash.
 Where can we find refuge?
-We immediately flee to sturdy buildings, basements, storm cellars, and away from windows!
+We flee to sturdy buildings, basements, storm cellars, and away from windows!

 A storm of jealousy

 In recent Bible studies, we have seen David experiencing a storm caused not by sickness but by jealousy and hatred.
 King Saul is insane over David’s success and popularity.
 He hates David, although his son-in-law has done nothing but good for him (Psalm 35:12-14).

 Now he pursues him relentlessly.
 David and his men scurry around crags of rock, hiding from King Saul’s select army of 3,000 chosen men.
 Saul orders them to find David and kill him.
 However, David respects God’s choice of Saul as king and does not engage them in battle.

 One of the places David and his men secrete themselves is in the back of a cave.
 Saul enters there to sleep.
 David’s men want him to seize the opportunity and kill their enemy, but David cuts off a piece of the king’s robe.
 Immediately his conscience convicts him—no one is to touch the LORD’s anointed!